sousasan/GettingAndCleaningDataProject/CodeBook.md

 #Codebook.md

-This code book will describe the variables, inputs, outputs, and manipulations used in run_analysis.R
+This code book will describe the variables, inputs, outputs, manipulations, and variables used in run_analysis.R

 ##Input